ChenHanTing/personaldoc/docs/ccna/questions-handson.md

 3. Using a host wildcard mask, configure all three routers to **advertise their respective Loopback1** networks.
 4. Configure the link between R1 and R3 to disable their ability to add other OSPF routers.

+**Advertising a Subnet (192.168.1.0/24): **Use the `network 192.168.1.0 0.0.0.255 area 0` command when you want to include all interfaces in the `192.168.1.0/24` subnet in the OSPF process.
+This is typical for Ethernet segments or any situation where multiple devices on a subnet need to be included in OSPF.

+**Advertising a Single Interface (192.168.1.1/32):** Use the `network 192.168.1.1 0.0.0.0 area 0` command when you want to include only a specific interface in the OSPF process.
+This is common for loopback interfaces or when you have a specific IP address that you want to advertise in OSPF without including the whole subnet.

 **Step 1: Configure Router IDs**
 For R1 and R2, configure the Router IDs using the interface IP addresses from the link shared between them (10.10.12.1 and 10.10.12.2).